R O B E R T C A S C I O

 - Decreased salesperson expense 13% during the same time period

 - Increased average net revenue per salesperson day by 45% from $224 to $323

 - Generated $1.3 million in 1999 Treasure Coast Florida net revenue, a 4.9% increase on a $26 million revenue base; this was 58% more than North Florida division average

 - Received 2000 President’s Club Recognition – Company’s highest award

 Key Operational Accomplishments:

-- Increased premise daily net results 15% with detailed individual revenue plans
+- Increased premise daily net results 15% with detailed individual development plans and strategic revenue solutions

 North Florida Region, USA | 11/1996 – 1/1999